01. Academic writing with Quarto

 (R for us).

-With this in mind let’s look at each of these elements in turn.
+With the basic structure in Snippet 1 in mind let’s look at each of these elements in turn.

 Numbered sections